majikmate/assignment-pull-request/GITHOOKS.md

 Hooks are designed to be non-disruptive:

 - **Installation Failures**: Skip hook execution, don't fail Git operation
 - **Network Issues**: Use cached binaries, continue with degraded functionality
 - **Permission Errors**: Log warnings, don't fail Git operation
 - **Configuration Errors**: Use defaults, continue processing

 ## Security Considerations

-- Hooks run with user permissions but create root-owned protected files
+- Hooks run as regular user but escalate to dedicated `prot` user for path protection
 - Binary updates are verified against the official GitHub repository
-- Protected paths cannot be modified by non-root users
+- Protected paths are owned by `prot:prot` and cannot be modified by regular users
+- Development user is added to `prot` group for read access to protected files
 - Sparse checkout restrictions prevent access to hidden assignments
+- No root privileges required - uses dedicated system user for security isolation

 ## Troubleshooting